Vojvodina

 The old house of Vojvodina was built from materials found in the surroundings – soil, wood, straw, reed, and used to be organized in favor of peasants needs who lived there.
 The first overground houses in Vojvodina were constructed from soil with a single unit, without windows.
 After arrival of the Habsburg Monarchy in the 18th century there were applied rules and regulations on building of villages, creation of streets and appearance of houses, which was called the “ušoravanje naselja” /formation of settlements/.
 That is how the houses of Vojvodina emerged, called ‘dužne kuće’ /longitute houses/.
 The main features of this type of the Vojvodina houses are the rectangular plots on which houses were erected along the streets.
 Similar to organization of yards, developed house space itself was also characterized by an elongated rectangle with three-partial organization of the inner space and featuring the narrower facade turned towards the street.

-During the Roman Empire administration, the present areas of Bosnia, Slavonia, Baranya and Srem were commonly called Pannonia.
+During the Roman administration, the present areas of Bosnia, Slavonia, Baranya and Srem were commonly called Pannonia.
 One of the larger towns of Pannonia was the town of Serbinum, before the fake “Slavic” settlement/immigration.
 In medieval time the space of Slavonia, Baranya, Srem, Backa and Banat was known as Raška – Rascia, Racszag, Ráczország, Ratzenland, Rezenland, after the Serbs Rascians.
 In Serbia there is still existing the Stara Raska, Raška oblast, which is nowadays the Raški okrug /Raska county.
-If we go deeper in the past, it is known that the ancient Etruscans called themselves the Rasenes – Rasenna, Rasna/Raśna.
+If we go deeper in the past, it is also known that the ancient Etruscans called themselves the Rasenes – Rasenna, Rasna/Raśna.

 In the 15th and the 16th century the Serb despotes possessed estates and properties in Srem, Banat, Bačka, Baranya and Slavonia.
 Among famous Serbian despots who possessed lands and estates there are Vuk Grgurević Branković – Zmaj Ognjeni Vuk, Đorđe Branković, Jovan Branković, Ivaniš Berislavić, Stefan Berislavić, Radić Božić – commander of the Serbian sajkasi troops – river flotilla guardians, Pavle Bakić – commander of the Serbian Sajkasi – river flotilla guardians, Stefan Štiljanović.
-Residence of the Serb despotes was located in the town of Kupiniku, today Kupinovo in Srem district, and despotes also had their estates in other places like Morović, Berkasovo, Apatin, Vukovar, Borovo, Slankamen, Bečej, Vršac, Lipovo, etc…
+Residence of the Serb despotes was located in the town of Kupinik, today Kupinovo in Srem district, and despotes also had their estates in other places like Morović, Berkasovo, Apatin, Vukovar, Borovo, Slankamen, Bečej, Vršac, Lipovo, etc…

 There was the Serbian Tsardom of Jovan Nenad Crnojevic in the area of the south Pannonian plane.
 The supreme commander of tsar Jovan Nenad Crnojevic was the Srem duke of Radoslav Čelnik.
-The most famous Serbian vice-duke and all the Serbian territories within the Habsburg Monarchy was Jovan Monasterliija, who also was the military commander and the commander of the Serbian police – 1686-1704.
-Among other most famous commanders of the Serbian police (Rascianica militia) was Jovan Popović Tekelija.
+The most famous Serbian vice-duke and all the Serbian territories within the Habsburg Monarchy was Jovan Monasterliija, who also was the military commander and the commander of the Serbian police /1686-1704/.
+Among other most famous commanders of the Serbian police /Rascianica militia/ was Jovan Popović Tekelija.

 Due to its vast fertile land, Vojvodina has long been called the “granary of Europe”, and because of its multinational population, the “little Europe”.
 Its administrative capital, town of Novi Sad, is the center of cultural activity in the region, and was poetically referred to as the “Serbian Athens”.